NevTrace-org/Easy-Connect/README.md

 ## 7. Project plan and deliverables

-Project planning is structured into the following phases, which specify the activities and deliverables to be generated.
+Project planning is structured into the following phases, each of which specifies the activities and deliverables to be generated:

 - **Project start - MAD Hack 2025:** March 24 2025